 Ahipa is also worth a try in the Southeast and parts of the Midwest that don’t have very short growing seasons.
 It may be possible to grow ahipa over the winter in frost free parts of California and in the South.

 Ahipa tolerates very acidic to neutral soil.
 It is nitrogen fixing with the help of the proper strain of bacteria, but in its absence, ahipa benefits from a balanced organic fertilizer.
-Soil should drain freely; quality of the storage root is poor in wet soil.
+Soil should drain freely, as the quality of the storage root is poor in wet soil.

 Inoculation with the proper strain of Rhizobium bacteria nearly doubled root yield in one study (Leidi 2004).
 Unfortunately, the strain was not specified and does not appear to be readily available.
 I have not found root nodules after inoculation with readily available bean or broad bean inoculants or by inoculating with scrapings from the surface of jicama (Pachyrhizus erosus) purchased at the grocery store.